Monday, October 14, 2024

 5) Start using my new camera and keep improving my photography skills

-1/2 was Dawn's 49th birthday.
-She spent the day by herself in Sabino Canyon.
+1/2 was my 49th birthday.
+I spent the day by myself in Sabino Canyon.

 Nathan got all As the 2nd quarter and got the Principal's Pride certificate.
 Dad promised him that he would take him to the Brazilian Steakhouse if he got all As so that motivated him.

-Dawn went to the zoo 1/16.
-Tried out her new camera.
-Tried to take pictures of the baby zebra that was born on Christmas Day, but she was laying down the entire time.
+I went to the zoo 1/16.
+I tried out my new camera.
+I tried to take pictures of the baby zebra that was born on Christmas Day, but she was laying down the entire time.

 1/16 We had to take Nathan to urgent care.
 This time he had a headache and his eyes were sensitive to light.
 They thought it could be the start of a sinus infection.
 We are hoping it is not the start of migraines.

-1/25 Dawn went to the Desert Museum to take pictures of the raptor show with her new camera.
-She also stopped at Sweetwater Wetlands, but didn't see much there other than a bobcat.
+1/25 I went to the Desert Museum to take pictures of the raptor show with my new camera.
+I also stopped at Sweetwater Wetlands, but didn't see much there other than a bobcat.

-2/3 Dawn went back to Catalina State Park.
-She ended up buying an annual pass.
+2/3 I went back to Catalina State Park.
+I ended up buying an annual pass.
 Paul and Nathan went to the Kino Gem & Mineral Show.

-2/5 Dawn went to Reid Park Zoo to photograph the baby zebra and and the baby giraffe who was born on Martin Luther King Day.
-She also went to the Tucson Botanical Gardens.
-She found out that the baby zebra died the following day after running into a fence.
+2/5 I went to Reid Park Zoo to photograph the baby zebra and and the baby giraffe who was born on Martin Luther King Day.
+I also went to the Tucson Botanical Gardens.
+I found out that the baby zebra died the following day after running into a fence.

 2/9 Nathan went to a nerf activity at Sun & Shield Baptist Church.